Loading chat...

 -

-Requires an individual to survive another by at least 120 hours (5 days) to inherit property, with survival established by clear and convincing evidence; those who fail to meet this threshold are deemed to have predeceased the decedent
+Requires an individual to survive another person by at least 120 hours (5 days) to inherit property; those who do not survive this period are deemed to have predeceased the decedent

 -

-Replaces Maryland's existing simultaneous death provisions (Sections 10-801 through 10-805) with updated language conforming to the Uniform Simultaneous Death Act
+Repeals Maryland's existing simultaneous death provisions (Sections 10-801 through 10-805) and replaces them with language conforming to the Uniform Simultaneous Death Act

 -